🤖 LLM vs traditional translators: the match

 - Double your audience by publishing in multiple languages

-- Cut your translation costs by 95%+
+- Reduce your translation costs by 95%+

-- Maintain quality through automatic review
+- Maintain quality thanks to automatic review